CI/CD Pipeline¶

 Docs -->|main only| Pages

-forward when everything passes.
+production only updates when everything passes.

 Workflow files¶